betseyw15/events.en/help/experience-league-live/episodes/exl-live-episode-02-29-24.md

 ---
-title: Leaping ahead with the new Adobe Campaign Web User Interface
+title: Improve social media marketing effectiveness with new Adobe Campaign Web User Interface
-description: Join us on February 29th to learn how to plan, launch and measure cross-channel strategies using the new Adobe Campaign Web User Interface.
+description: Learn to be more efficient when it comes to planning, launching and measuring cross-channel marketing strategies including email marketing and social media marketing using the new Adobe Campaign Web User Interface.
-kt: KT-14433
+jira: KT-14433
 thumbnail: https://video.tv.adobe.com/v/3427258?format=jpeg
 event-cta-url-live: https://www.youtube.com/watch?v=ESgehCRcSgQ
 event-start-time: 2024-02-29 08:00-7